acd02/utils/README.md

 #### `whenAll`

-Wraps a tuple (up to 5 elements) containing potentially `nullable` values and returns a [`Box`](https://github.com/acd02/utils/blob/master/src/function/when.ts#L1) object, allowing you to manipulate the values safely, as if they were all defined.
+Wraps a tuple (up to 5 elements) containing potentially `nullable` values and returns a [`Box`](https://github.com/acd02/utils/blob/master/src/when/index.ts#L1) object (containing your tuple), allowing you to manipulate the values safely, as if they were all defined.

-If not all values are defined, only `getOrElse` will be called.
+For the `map` method, or the second function of the `fold` method to be executed, all values inside the tuple must be truthy.

 Sort of like a really lightweight outlaw Maybe monad.

+Methods available on the `Box` object are:

+- `map`, takes your value as an argument, allowing you to update it safely
+- `filter`, takes your value as an argument, allowing you to return a predicate
+- `fold`, takes two functions
+  - a first function that will get executed if the value is `undefined` or `null`, allowing you to return a fallback value.
+  - a second function that will get called with the value if defined.
+The result of this function will be then returned.
+- `getOrElse`, expects a fallback value in case of the initial value was `undefined` or `null`
+- `get`, returns your value.

 _example_